-- regressive behaviour, e.g. bed-wetting or speech loss
+- regressive behaviour (for example bed-wetting or speech loss)

-- sudden decline in academic performance, poor memory and concentration
+- sudden decline in academic performance, poor memory or concentration

-- engaging in sex work and/or sexual risk-taking behaviour
+- engaging in sex work or sexual risk-taking behaviour

 - wearing layers of clothing to hide injuries and bruises.

-In addition to identifying the physical and behavioural signs of abuse in children, you can play a critical role in identifying signs that a member of the school community may be engaging in child sexual abuse, or grooming a child for the purpose of engaging in sexual activity.
+In addition to identifying the physical and behavioural signs of abuse in children, you can play a critical role in identifying signs that a member of the school community may be engaging in child sexual abuse, or grooming a child to engage in sexual activity.